the-eater/buffalo/README.md

 ## Why would this be useful?

 Currently the biggest bottleneck in using WebWorkers is communicating with them.
-Our current communication options are passing plain objects, which is slow because it will copy them, or passing `Transferable` objects, which is really fast but invalidates the `Transferable` at the sender side, meaning you're constantly reinitializing it.
-[NB: In what use cases is this an issue?
-Give some concrete examples and paint a broad picture]
+Our current communication options are passing plain objects, which is slow because it will copy them, or passing `Transferable` objects, which is pretty fast but invalidates the `Transferable` at the sender side, meaning you're constantly passing it around.

 Since recently
 [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer)